Frequently asked questions

-If you are accepted to a programme of your choice, Studyinfo will send you a notification that includes instructions for confirming that you accept the offer.
+If you are accepted to a programme of your choice in joint application, Studyinfo will send you a notification that includes instructions for confirming that you accept the offer.
 For additional instructions, see the Studyinfo portal.
 The official Diak website also has an information page for new students.

 How do I reject an offer?

-If you are accepted to a programme of your choice, Studyinfo will send you a notification that includes instructions for confirming that you accept the offer.
+If you are accepted to a programme of your choice in joint application, Studyinfo will send you a notification that includes instructions for confirming that you accept the offer.
 To accept/reject the offer, click on the link in the message and follow the instructions.
 For additional instructions, please see the Studyinfo portal.

 Where can I find statistics on the annual number of applicants?

 Click the links below to see statistics for previous years.
 Please note that the scores awarded to the various application rounds are not fully comparable and that the selection criteria and scoring were renewed nationwide in autumn 2014 and spring 2016.
 Applicant statistics are only available in Finnish.